plone/volto/docs/source/blocks/block-style-wrapper.md

 </div>
 ```

+### Avoid injecting nested custom CSS properties

-There are use cases that you want this not to happen since you want to use exactly the names defined in your custom CSS properties.
+Sometimes you might not want to build the custom CSS property name with a prefix in a nested structure, as described in {ref}`inject-nested-custom-css-properties`, because you want to use the exact names defined in your custom CSS properties.
-If you want the StyleWrapper not to build the injected name using the key as prefix, you can bail off the feature by appending the suffix `:noprefix`.
+To avoid building a prefix, you can append the suffix `:noprefix` in your block enhancer.

 ```js
   schema.properties.styles.schema.fieldsets[0].fields = [